The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission

-In this appendix, we simplify the current density and electric field equations in a narrow region $r-r_0\ll r_0$ and use the short wave approximation $\omega\gg k_z c$.
-A common reference is \cite{Gil04}.
-We do it below in full and under different physical conditions.
+We apply the short wave approximation, i.e. we simplify the current density and electric field equations in a narrow region $r-r_0\ll r_0$ in the cylindrical coordinate system and use the short wave approximation $s\gg1$ and $\omega\gg k_z c$ (see also \cite{Gil04}).
+The global electric field can be expressed as